-Put another way, each one of us-Catholic, Protestant, and Jew, man and woman, black, red, brown, and white-comes to the dialogue table with a particular agenda.
-Jews come to the dialogue bearing on their hearts their deepest concerns about the welfare and security of their brothers and sisters in need-and today these are the security and survival of our three million brothers and sisters in Israel; the defense of the human rights of three million Soviet Jews and of Jews in Arab countries; and combatting a resurgent, vicious anti-Semitism and verbal violence against Jews and Judaism that is microphoned to the world from the forums of the United Nations by petrodollar-financed Arab governments, the Soviet Union, and some third world nations in the keep of Arab sheaks.
+Put another way, each one of us-Catholic, Protestant, and Jew; man and woman; black, red, brown, and white-comes to the dialogue table with a particular agenda.
+Jews come to the dialogue bearing on their hearts their deepest concerns about the welfare and security of their brothers and sisters in need-and today these are the security and survival of our three million brothers and sisters in Israel; the defense of the human rights of three million Soviet Jews and of Jews in Arab countries; and combatting a resurgent, vicious Anti-semitism and verbal violence against Jews and Judaism that is microphoned to the world from the forums of the United Nations by petrodollar-financed Arab governments, the Soviet Union, and some third-world nations in the keep of Arab sheiks.
 These have been among the primary issues that have genuinely hurt the Jewish people.
-The sympathetic understanding, response and identification on the part of millions of Christian people in the United States and abroad with Jews in this period of duress has been one of the most heartening developments in recent decades, and I take this occasion to express my deepest personal and professional gratitude for those acts of friendship expressed when they counted From a Jewish point of view, that ourpouring of understanding would not have been possible without the ongoing communication that has been taking place, especially during the past decade, between Catholics, Protestants, Evangelicals, Greek Orthodox, black Churches and Jews in virtually every major city in the United States and elsewhere in the world.
+The sympathetic understanding, response, and identification on the part of millions of American, European, Latin American, and even a goodly number of third-world Christian leaders with Jews in this period of duress has been one of the most heartening developments in recent decades, and I take this occasion to express my deepest personal and professional gratitude for those acts of friendship when they counted.
+From a Jewish point of view, that outpouring of understanding would not have been possible without the ongoing communication that has been taking place especially during the past decade between Catholics, Protestants, Evangelicals, Greek Orthodox, black churches and Jews in virtually every major city in the United States, and elsewhere in the world.
 The Jewish community is able to give strong testimony out of these experiences that the dialogue does work when people open up their true feelings and share their fears and hopes with brothers and sisters who care.

-But Protestants, Evangelicals, Catholics, Greek Orthodox, blacks, American Indians, Hispanics, ethnics, women, also have particular agendas, issues that hurt, aspirations that need assistance and collaboration in order to be realized, and above all, they have the same need as do Jews for a sympathetic hearing from someone who genuinely cares about their fate and welfare.
+But Protestants, Evangelicals, Catholics, Greek Orthodox, blacks, American Indians, Hispanics, and ethnics also have particular agendas, issues that hurt, aspirations that need assistance and collaboration in order to be realized, and above all, they have the same need as do Jews for a sympathetic hearing from someone who genuinely cares about their fate and welfare.

-Elsewhere I have written about each of the agendas of the several religious, racial and ethnic groups I have just referred to.
+Elsewhere I have written about each of the agendas of the several religious, racial, and ethnic groups I have just referred to.
 Here I want to address myself to the Catholic agenda, insofar as it bears on our subject of "Current Issues in Church-State Relations."
-I am aware of and sensitive to the fact that there exists within the Catholic community a sense of grievance against the Protestant and Jewish communities, but Catholics themselves are not exempt from responsibility for helping to create the very conditions that some Catholic leaders deplore.
-Let me explain what I mean:

-The priority issues on the Catholic agenda, as I read them, are abortion, birth control-the right-to-life issues-aid to parochial schools, and such public morality concerns as pornography and censorship.
-If one studies carefully the programs and actions of the United States Catholic Conference, it is abundantly clear that Catholic leadership is also vitally concerned about a whole range of other serious domestic and international issues which they share with Protestants, Jews and others.
+It is my personal feeling that the Catholic community has cause for real grievance against the Protestant and Jewish communities.
+Catholics themselves, however, are not exempt from responsibility for helping create the very conditions that some Catholic leaders deplore.
+Let me explain what I mean.
+The priority issues on the Catholic agenda, as I read them, are abortion and birth control (the right-to-life issues), aid to parochial schools, and such public morality concerns as pornography and censorship.
+If one studies carefully the programs and actions of the United States Catholic Conference, it is abundantly clear that Catholic leadership is also vitally concerned about a whole range of other serious domestic and international issues which they share with Protestants, Jews, and others.